LorenzoMorelli/GPU_profile_selector/README.md

 ## TODO
-- Add a confirm dialog with restart later and restart now
+- Add a notify for the case that the user didn't choose to reboot.
-- After profile is changed add a text at the end (reboot needed)
+- After profile is changed add a text at the end (reboot needed).
-- Add support for other shell (not only bash)
+- Add support for other shell (not only bash).